intel/intel-extension-for-tensorflow/v1.2.0/_sources/examples/train_bert/README.md.txt

 source env_itex_cpu/bin/activate
 ```

-2. Install the python packages used in [Classify text with BERT](https://www.tensorflow.org/text/tutorials/classify_text_with_bert).
+2. Install the Python packages used in [Classify text with BERT](https://www.tensorflow.org/text/tutorials/classify_text_with_bert).

-The jupyter nodebook script will install other depended pacakge during running.
-No need pre-install them.
+The Jupyter notebook script will install other required pacakges while it is running.
+So there's no need to pre-install them.

 ### Download Jupyter Code: